![]() deutsches Glossar |

 OVERLAP

-A certain length of track behind a signal that must not be occupied as
+A certain length of track beyond a signal that must not be occupied as

 OVERLAPPING OVERLAPS